novialriptide/GameDen/README.md

 if there are recent commits, they were either dependency fixes or cleanup.

-why did I upload this to GitHub?
+Why did I upload this to GitHub?
 There are several projects that are privated on my profile that uses this game engine, but for my own sake I decided to private them.